 General George Washington was Commander of the Continental Army, and was defending New York City in July 1776.
 As instructed by John Hancock, Washington read the Declaration of Independence to the army on July 9th.

 48 of the 56 signers were born in America.
-Two were born in England (Button Gwinnett, Robert Morris), two in Ireland (Thomas Stone, Matthew Thornton), two in Scotland (James Wilson, John Witherspoon), one in Northern Ireland (James Smith), and one in Wales (Francis Lewis).
+Two were born in England (Button Gwinnett, Robert Morris), two in Ireland (George Taylor, Matthew Thornton), two in Scotland (James Wilson, John Witherspoon), one in Northern Ireland (James Smith), and one in Wales (Francis Lewis).

 The text of the Declaration of Independence, from "When in the course of human events" through "our sacred honor", is approximately 1,320 words long.
 Some versions of the text add, subtract, or change words, which affects the word count.
 If you include the title from the engrossed parchment, "In Congress, July 4, 1776.
 The unanimous Declaration of the thirteen united States of America," the total word count is 1,337.
 If you include the names of the 56 signers, the total word count is 1,458.